Canada Border Services Agency: Intelligence

-The CBSA maintains a robust and comprehensive Intelligence program, which is mandated to provide timely, accurate and relevant intelligence support to operational decision makers at all levels within the Agency.
+The CBSA maintains a robust and comprehensive Intelligence program, which is mandated to provide timely, accurate, and relevant intelligence support to operational decision-makers at all levels within the Agency.
 Information is lawfully collected from a variety of sources, including open and closed source materials, domestic and international intelligence partners, joint operations with other law enforcement agencies, sophisticated technical means, covert surveillance, and informants/human intelligence.
 Intelligence officers and analysts are deployed within Canada—along the borders and throughout the country—as well as overseas.

 The agency turns the information it collects into intelligence by using automated risk analysis, analytical tools, and risk management.
 This allows it to work toward its objective of balancing security concerns with the need to facilitate the flow of people and goods.
-The agency seeks to manage risks through a number of means; including the collection and analysis of intelligence information; the use of detection tools; the analysis of indicators and judgment of front-line officers; and random checks.
+The agency seeks to manage risks through several means; including the collection and analysis of intelligence information; the use of detection tools, the analysis of indicators and judgment of front-line officers, and random checks.

 Threat and risk assessments are widely recognized as valuable decision-making tools when setting examination priorities.
 The agency's intelligence directorate conducts a border risk assessment of its border operations every 2–3 years.
-Under this process, the agency assesses the risks of smuggling contraband, such as drugs, firearms, proceeds of crime, child pornography, illicit tobacco etc. The information is assessed and ranked by commodity and by mode of transport.
+Under this process, the agency assesses the risks of smuggling contraband, such as drugs, firearms, proceeds of crime, child pornography, illicit tobacco, etc. The information is assessed and ranked by commodity and by mode of transport.
 The agency will include the risks of irregular or illegal migration of people, and the movement of food, plants, and animals, now under the agency's broader mandate, in the next version of its border risk assessment.

 The agency also prepares a national port risk assessment every two years.
 The agency assessed the relative risk to 168 ports of entry in 2006 and 220 in 2004.
 Regional intelligence analysts, in consultation with other sources and port operational staff, complete a questionnaire detailing port demographics, traffic volume, enforcement, and intelligence information.
 The 2006 risk assessment ranked 23 ports as high-risk and included information on suspected criminal and national security risks, as well as the risk of irregular or illegal migration of people.

-In addition to the border and port risk assessment processes, the intelligence directorate provides daily, weekly and monthly updates on specific threats and trends in unlawful activities.
-Intelligence officers and analysts frequently participate in tactical and operational law enforcement activities such as search warrants, arrests, surveillance, the recruitment and retention of confidential informers, interviews of detainees and the analysis of seized goods and evidence.
+In addition to the border and port risk assessment processes, the intelligence directorate provides daily, weekly, and monthly updates on specific threats and trends in unlawful activities.
+Intelligence officers and analysts frequently participate in tactical and operational law enforcement activities such as search warrants, arrests, surveillance, the recruitment and retention of confidential informers, interviews of detainees, and the analysis of seized goods and evidence.

 Border Watch

-The CBSA Border Watch toll-free info line offers citizens the opportunity to report suspicious cross border activity directly to the agency in a direct and confidential manner.
+The CBSA Border Watch toll-free info line offers citizens the opportunity to report suspicious cross-border activity directly to the agency directly and confidentially.
 The Border Watch line differs from other phone lines for the public, such as CrimeStoppers or the RCMP info line in that it is designed to focus directly on border-related intelligence.